-You will want to gather information and be prepared in advance of an unlimited vacation policy roll out.
+You will want to gather information and be prepared in advance of an unlimited vacation policy rollout.
 Give plenty of notice to employees that a new benefit type is coming and explain how it will become part of the overall culture of the company.
 Educate managers on the policy and how it will be managed.
 The last thing that your human resource department or management need is a stampede of employee panic on the day it goes into effect.

 If your company doesn’t currently provide unlimited vacation time for employees, this can be very confusing to employees initially.
 Create a written policy that outlines the unlimited vacation benefit structure, including eligibility, how to request time off, and any rules around the use of this benefit.
 Make sure to state that such vacation requests are subject to the approval of management and availability of personnel, and no abuse of the policy will be tolerated.
 Also state that all employees must use up accrued time first and that once they leave the company, they do not get paid for any unlimited vacation days under the new plan.

 It is important to clarify the purpose of unlimited vacation days.
 The policy is not designed to allow employees to take weeks or months off work without proper notice and approval.
 It is also not designed to pad holiday weekends or for extending sick, medical, military training, or maternity leaves.
 Do be careful, though, not to include any language that recommends a certain number of days off, as this in effect creates a standard paid time off policy.

 Create a Self-Managed System for Documentation

 Every company that decides to use an unlimited vacation policy needs to have a reliable system for tracking requests, approvals, and absences.
 Make the system employee self-serve, with managers assigned to approve requests.
 Run regular reports to ensure employees are taking advantage of this benefit, but not abusing it.
 Be sure to delineate between vacation, sick, medical, and other forms of leave to comply with ERISA guidelines.